Generating highly entangled states via discrete-time quantum walks with Parrondo sequences: Theory

 \subsection{Measure of Entanglement}

 Entanglement measures quantify the amount of entanglement in a quantum state.
-There are several measures of entanglement like concurrence\cite{hildebrand_2007}, logarithmic negativity\cite{plenio_2005}, von Neumann entropy\cite{janzing_2009}.
-Here, we use Schmidt Norm as a measure of entanglement\cite{gratsea_lewenstein_dauphin_2020}.
-In this work, the total initial state is always pure and the state evolves unitarily, thus it remains a pure state at any later time too.
+There are several measures of entanglement like concurrence\cite{hildebrand_2007}, logarithmic negativity\cite{plenio_2005}, and entropy of entanglement\cite{janzing_2009}.
+Following Ref. \cite{gratsea_lewenstein_dauphin_2020}, we use Schmidt Norm as a measure of entanglement, which is relatively simpler to calculate for quantum walks since it only deals with pure states.
+In this work, the initial state is always pure, and the state evolves unitarily.
+Thus it remains a pure state at any later time too.
 This fact allows us to write the density operator $\rho$ of $\ket{\psi}$ directly as $\rho = \ket{\psi}\bra{\psi}$.
 As a consequence of singular value decomposition, the normalized state $\ket{\psi}$ can be re-expressed in a Schmidt-decomposed form\cite{reuvers_2018},